 So here we have the Website ATM, a one-button cash machine that claims to spit out $500 a day.
 If you've been trying to make money online, this system which is also known as atmjobs.org, might sound good... but maybe a little "too good".
-I'm going uncover the truth in the Website ATM review.
+I'm going to uncover the truth in this Website ATM review.

 If your gut is telling you something's wrong here, you'd be right.
 I'm not sure what kind of people come up with systems like the Website ATM but whenever I review them I'm amazed at how low people will sink to scam others.